markmnl/fmsg/SPECIFICATION.md

 ## Terminology

 _"fmsg"_ is the name given to the protocol and message definitions described in this document.
-The capitalisation of fmsg is obstinately always lowercase, even at the start of a sentence.
-The name "fmsg" is neither an abbreviation nor acronym, however is thought of as "f-message".
+The capitalisation of fmsg is obstinately lowercase, even at the start of a sentence.
+The name "fmsg" is neither an abbreviation nor acronym, although is thought of as "f-message".
 Where did the name come from?
-The "f" owes its inspiration from functions in programming languages such as C's `printf` where the "f" stands for "formatted".
-"Fast" and "falcon" were also in the author’s mind at the time.
+The "f" owes inspiration from functions in programming languages such as C's `printf()` where the "f" stands for "formatted", "fast" and "falcon" were also in the author’s mind at the time.
 The "msg" part is a common shortening of "message" conveying the meaning while keeping the whole name succinct; "fmsg".

 ### Terms